Charles Lee Isbell Jr.

-Charles Lee Isbell Jr. (born December 18, 1968) is an American computer scientist, currently serving as the 11th chancellor of the University of Illinois Urbana-Champaign since August 2025.
+Charles Lee Isbell Jr. (born December 18, 1968) is an American computer scientist who has been the 11th chancellor of the University of Illinois Urbana-Champaign since August 2025.

 Isbell joined the faculty of the Georgia Institute of Technology College of Computing in 2002 and served as the dean of the College of Computing from July 2019 to July 2023.
 He served as provost and vice chancellor for academic affairs at the University of Wisconsin–Madison from August 2023 to June 2025.

 Isbell's research interests focus on machine learning and artificial intelligence, particularly interactive and human-centered AI.
 He has published about 100 scientific papers.

 Early life and education

 Isbell earned his Bachelor of Science degree with a major in information and computer science in 1990 from the Georgia Institute of Technology, where he was named its outstanding student by the president as a part of Georgia's Annual Academic Recognition Day.
 Awarded a fellowship from AT&T Bell Labs as well as an NSF fellowship, he continued his education at the MIT Computer Science and Artificial Intelligence Laboratory.
 There, he pursued research in artificial intelligence and machine learning as well as introducing what may have been the first on-line Black History Database.
 After receiving a PhD from the Massachusetts Institute of Technology in 1998, Isbell joined AT&T Labs – Research.
 In the fall of 2002, he returned to Georgia Tech to join the faculty of the College of Computing.
 In Summer 2023, he began as Provost at the University of Wisconsin.